Md-Saharia-Nafiz/Data-Structure_Assignment_CSE221/README.md

 ✍️ Improved problem-solving, logical thinking, and coding efficiency.

 🚀 Learned to write clean, optimized, and reusable code for practical applications.

+Description :
+This Data Structure assignment demonstrates fundamental concepts including linear and binary searching for efficient data retrieval.
+It implements array operations such as insertion and deletion to manipulate data dynamically.
+The assignment also covers sorting techniques: Bubble, Insertion, Selection, Radix, and Quick sort, highlighting their step-by-step working.
+Additionally, it showcases array multiplication for combining and processing datasets.
+Each algorithm is implemented in a clear and concise manner for better understanding.
+This project serves as a practical guide to core data structure operations and algorithmic problem-solving.